sonosaurus/sonobus/deps/aoo/readme.rst

 "Audio over OSC" aka *AoO* is aimed to be a message based audio system inspired by Open Sound Control OSC_ as a syntax format.
 It is dedicated to send audio in real time from arbitrary sources to arbitrary sinks on demand.

+**WARNING**: AOO is still alpha software, there are breaking changes between pre-releases!

 history
 -------